nadeemsangrasi/milestone-4-assign/README.md

 - **Utilized SSG and SSR**: Utilized both SSG and SSR pages for optimal performance.
 - **Product Detail**: Developed detailed product pages to display individual product information.
 - **Static and Dynamic Pages**: Utilized both static and dynamic pages for optimal performance and content delivery.
-- **Authentication with next-auth**: Leveraging Next-auth capabilities for security and user experience.
+- **Authentication with Next-Auth**: Leveraging Next-Auth capabilities for security and user experience.

 ## Learnings